Nov 21, 2024

 Failure to attend and/or pay tuition does not constitute official withdrawal.

 An appeal of the tuition and fee policy, drop dates, and late payment fee must be made in writing to the registrar no later than the last day of classes of the term in question.
-Appeals must demonstrate extenuating circumstances that prevented the student from adhering to the specific withdrawal dates and deadlines in the registration/academic calendar, and must include documentation in support of the appeal.
+Appeals must demonstrate extenuating circumstances that prevented the student from adhering to the specific withdrawal dates and deadlines in the registration/academic calendar and must include documentation in support of the appeal.
 Only the student may file an appeal on their own behalf.